Jiaming5688/up221-Jiaming/Data/README.md

 ## Dataset 2
 - Name: Traffic Volumes AADT
 - Description: This dataset is from California State Geoportal.
-It contains traffic volumes of state highways.
+It contains the data of traffic volumes on state highways.
 In my project, this dataset can show which areas have high traffic volume and which areas have congestion.
 - URL link to the source: https://gis.data.ca.gov/datasets/d8833219913c44358f2a9a71bda57f76/explore
 - URL link to the data on repo: https://github.com/Jiaming5688/up221-Jiaming/blob/main/Data/Traffic_Volumes_AADT.csv